-Make-A-Wish Foundation International (Foundation) is a not-for-profit organization with 39 chartered international affiliates.
+Make-A-Wish Foundation International (Foundation) is a nonprofit organization with 39 chartered international affiliates.
 The Foundation is organized and operated exclusively for the charitable purpose of increasing the opportunity of children of the world, with a life-threatening medical condition, to realize their wishes.
-During 2015, the Organization changed their year end from December 31 to August 31.